jjcreator/medicine-tracker/README.md

 ## About

-A small app created to practice Javascript.
+This project was created to practice Javascript.
 It allows the user to display, sort and filter through a database - in this case a collection of data on kept medicines.
 As this is front-end only (no local storage or anything), adding and removing items does not have a permanent effect on the database.
 The database itself is just a JSON file hosted on Github filled with sample data.
 Very basic design, limited responsiveness, the goal was just to create a functional desktop app, without spending too much time on design.

 #### Main features